saminmalik/Beat-Maker-Machine/README.md

-# Pre-work - _Memory Game_
+# _Memory Game_

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a re-imagined Light & Sound Memory game.

-Submitted by: Samin Malik

-Time spent: 9 hours spent in total

 Link to project: https://glitch.com/edit/#!/rose-butter-rhodium?path=README.md%3A7%3A14

-## Required Functionality
+Linkt to the site: https://rose-butter-rhodium.glitch.me

-The following **required** functionality is complete:
+The following functionality is completed:

 - [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
 - [x] "Start" button toggles between "Start" and "Stop" when clicked.